open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 After configuring context propagation, you'll most likely want to use automatic instrumentation to handle the behind-the-scenes work of actually managing serializing the context.

+## Metrics

+The metrics API is currently unstable, documentation TBA.

+## Logs

+The logs API is currently unstable, documentation TBA.

+## Next Steps

+You’ll also want to configure an appropriate exporter to [export your telemetry data](/docs/instrumentation/go/exporters) to one or more telemetry backends.

 [opentelemetry specification]: /docs/specs/otel/
 [trace semantic conventions]: /docs/specs/otel/trace/semantic_conventions/